 6. Intrigue You’re aim is not to win a customer right here and now.
 Your purpose here is to pique their interest and start something that could eventually lead to a sale.

 7. End with a Card Other people might not encourage you to do this but I will.
 It doesn’t hurt – how will the person remember you otherwise?
 End with giving them your card – right after your elevator pitch is the most natural time to offer it.
 If you don’t offer one now, you will have to wait for the momentum of the conversation to shift back to you, and it might not.
 Or if you offer one later, it might seem forced.
-If possible, tell them why they might want to card – they can see what your stuff looks like, you offer a discount online, you have new pieces coming out.
+If possible, tell them why they might want a card – they can see what your stuff looks like, you offer a discount online, you have new pieces coming out.

 8. Refine If at any point you see the listener’s eyes glaze over because they lose interest, note at what point this happens.
 Adjust your pitch for the next person and see if the response improves.
 You may notice trends that certain types of people prefer one sort of description, and another type prefers something else.
 For example, a man vs. a woman, or a student vs. a working professional with an expendable income.
 If you think the listener is someone who is very far from your ideal customer, also take this into consideration because they will have reduced interest no matter how compelling your pitch is.